 Or better yet, what if you actually did get to break even?

 I know it’s not as sexy as a faster growth rate and a larger round of capital.
 I have argued this often to journalists and industry pundits that simply don’t understand the trade-off between profits & growth.
-I with every entrepreneur would forward that article to their favorite journalist so we could stop having this conversation of “yeah, but company so-and-so isn’t profitable!”
+I wish every entrepreneur would forward that article to their favorite journalist so we could stop having this conversation of “yeah, but company so-and-so isn’t profitable!”

 But some businesses take time to find their magic.
 And I only know one reason companies go out of business – they run out of money.